 The first section covers the Source name.
 This is the name of your source in Onna.
 We've pre-filled it with the name of the source you're adding however this is entirely customizable.

-Select the scopes you'd like to sync and click connect.
+Once you've named your source and added dates if needed, click 'Connect.'
 This will take you through Slack's OAuth flow where you'll be giving permissions to Onna to collect from that enterprise account.

 The first step will ask for your workspace name if you're not already signed in.
 This workspace needs to be the "enterprise" workspace, generally [company].enterprise.
 You will later be able to narrow down the collection to just one of the workspaces on your enterprise account.